 As Muslims, we all know the importance of Salah (prayer).
-It is the first thing that we will be brought to account for in front of Allah (swt), and is the most important pillar of Islam after the Shahadah.
+It is the first thing that we will be brought to account for in front of Allah (swt), and it is one of the most important pillars of Islam after the Shahadah.

 Here are ten ways you can encourage your child to pray:

 Children like to imitate their parents.
 Let them see you making wudu’ and taking your prayer mat once you hear the adhan.

 As a parent, you are the primary example for your child of what being a Muslim means.
 If you prioritise prayer in your day and do not delay or miss it, your child will grow up knowing its importance.

 You can tell them you have an appointment with Allah (set) and you can’t be late!”